 The Safe Schools Improvement Act, GLSEN's signature legislation, would require all public K-12 schools to enact an anti-bullying policy that includes specific protections for bullying based on sexual orientation and gender identity, along with other categories like race and religion.

 Despite the fact that more than 8 out of 10 LGBT students are bullied in school each year because of their sexual orientation, Congress has yet to act.
 Currently, no federal law exists that addresses bullying and harassment, and existing state laws vary greatly from state to state in their breadth and effectiveness.
 It’s past time for Congress to address bullying and harassment nationwide.
-According to a 2005 report from GLSEN and Harris Interactive, 65% of middle and high school students said they had been bullied in the past year.
+According to GLSEN's 2013 National School Climate Survey, 74.1% of LGBT middle and high school students said they had been bullied in the past year.
 Bullying of any kind is unacceptable, especially when it's preventable.

 The good news?
-Our 2005 report found that students at schools with a comprehensive anti-bullying policy similar to the one required by the Safe Schools Improvement Act were far less likely to report a serious harassment problem at their school (33% vs. 44%).
+Our 2013 National School Climate Survey discovered that more LGBT students reported having an anti-bullying policy at their school than all prior survey years, including a modest increase in comprehensive and enumerated policies.
+The report also points out that LGBT students at schools with a comprehensive anti-bullying policy similar to the one required by the Safe Schools Improvement Act were far less likely to hear homophobic remarks (50.4% vs. 66.4% of students with a generic policy and 72.4% for students with no policy) and negative comments about their gender identity (41.7% vs. 57.6% of students with a generic policy and 62.3%of students with no policy).
 It’s not the 0% bullying we’re shooting for.
 But it’s a start.

 The When and How

 The Safe Schools Improvement Act was reintroduced in the Senate by Sens.
-Bob Casey (D-PA) and Mark Kirk (R-IL) on February 28, 2013, and in the House by Rep. Linda Sanchez (D-CA) on March 14, 2013.
+Bob Casey (D-PA) and Mark Kirk (R-IL) on January 29, 2015.
 We can’t say for certain when it will become law, but your representatives need to hear from you!

 Contact your representatives in Congress today and ask them to cosponsor the Safe Schools Improvement Act.
 It only takes a minute and makes a huge difference!